Manager

 The SSM-75G hand-held mike is okay, but do get one of the alternative Desk Mike as an supplement, too.

-so that it works as it was intended to be, otherwise it's an disaster as it currently is.
+so that it works as it was intended to be, and so it is quite effective at what it does.

 As always, there is some nice functions on the latest Icom / Kenwood radio's, and you could always be comparing these other functions with your Yaesu FTdx-101MP, as each radio has it's own place in your shack.

-An Outstanding Radio Time Owned: 3 to 6 months.
+An Outstanding Radio Time Owned: more than 12 months.

 UPDATED 4/2/2023: Previously I reported that the original FTDX-101MP arrived with a “dead” narrowband sub-receiver after options were added by the Yaesu/Cyprus service center.
 That saga has now been moved to the “Yaesu Factory Service” review thread and plays no part in this updated review for the FTDX-101MP, which is based on a second, fully optioned and fully functional radio.